 Ge 101.
 Introduction to Geology and Geochemistry.
-12 units

-(4-0-8); first term.
+12 units (4-0-8); first term.
 Prerequisite: graduate standing or instructor's permission.
+A broad, high-level survey of geology and geochemistry with emphasis on quantitative understanding.
 Historical deduction in the geological and planetary sciences.
 Plate tectonics as a unifying theory of geology.
 Igneous and metamorphic processes, structural geology and geomorphology; weathering and sedimentary processes.
 Nucleosynthesis and chemical history of the solar system; distribution of the elements in the earth; isotopic systems as tracers and clocks; evolution of the biosphere; global geochemical and biogeochemical cycles; geochemical constraints on deep Earth structure.
+One mandatory three-day field trip, selected laboratory exercises, and problem sets.
 Instructor: Asimow.